When Symptoms Are Not Enough: Evidence-Weighting Patterns in Large Language Model Psychiatric Screening

 Core claim

-Using zero-shot task-specific prompting on five state-of-the-art LLMs and a dataset of 555 semi-structured experiential interviews with diagnostic reference labels, false-negative anxiety and PTSD classifications frequently contain explicit symptom evidence accompanied by preserved functioning, coping ability, or social support.
-Functional-impairment evidence shifts model outputs toward positive classifications, whereas protective-context evidence shifts outputs away from positive classifications.
+On the SCID-anchored benchmark, LLMs produce false-negative classifications for anxiety and PTSD that contain explicit symptom evidence yet are accompanied by preserved functioning, coping ability, or social support; functional-impairment evidence shifts outputs toward positive labels while protective-context evidence shifts outputs away from them.

 What carries the argument